SkaarSoftware/TypescriptToolkit/ObjectFunctionality/ReadMe.md

 // Type error: only "firstNameChanged", "lastNameChanged", "ageChanged" are allowed
 // person.on("firstName", () => {}); // Error

-// Changing a property (event fires automatically if implemented with Proxy) person.firstName = "Jane"; // Should trigger "firstNameChanged" event
+// Event fires automatically, when changing a property due to watching implemented with Proxy object person.firstName = "Jane"; // Should trigger "firstNameChanged" event
 ```